 - Hinton's perspective - Prof Hinton has been mostly on the losing side of ML during last 30 years.
 But then he persisted, from his lectures, you would get a feeling of how/why he starts a certain line of research, and perhaps ultimately how you would research something yourself in the future.

 - Prof. Hinton's delivery is humorous.
 Check out his view in Lecture 10 about why physicists worked on neural network in early 80s.
-(Note: he was a physicist before working no neural networks.)
+(Note: he was a physicist before working on neural networks.)